 Click this link for comments and reviews by patrons who went to the night clubs.

-Blacks are on television.
-The BASIC BLACK series show broadcast on the PBS WGBH 2 network covers black issues affecting Black Boston and the world.
-And national TV network station affiliates air the Karen Holmes Ward CityLine Show and the Bryon Barnett Urban Update Show on Sunday mornings.
+Blacks on Boston television.
+Hats off to The BASIC BLACK TV series show broadcast on the PBS WGBH 2 network.
+They have been on television longer than Professor Henry Louis Gates covers Black issues affecting Black Boston and the world.

 Blacks are active online at Facebook, Twitter and Instagram.